gertst/node-red-contrib-velbus/README.md

 Then deploy to save and connect to Velbus.
 From then on you are able to scan for Velbus modules.

 ## Status

-Alpha phase: loading modules.
+Alpha phase: loading modules, no real workflow yet!

-## Project setup
+## Todo

+- ☑ auto scan for Velbus serial port
+- ☐ show real names of found modules
+- ☐ auto-reconnect serial port